-The Learning Mentor is appointed by the school to support all young people in out-of-home care.
-This person will focus on supporting the child or young person in their learning, academic achievement and wellbeing in the learning environment.
+Learning mentors are appointed by schools to support all young people in out-of-home care.
+Lening mentors focus on supporting a child or young person in their learning, academic achievement and wellbeing in the learning environment.

 Who should attend SSGs?
 When should we allocate a mentor and who should it be?